tty-pt/metal/README.md

 # Description
 Compile C into asm.js.
 No one can destroy the Metal.

-# Dependencies
+# Start working
-You will need at least binaryen, and a build of llvm+clang with WebAssembly support.
-Assuming you have both installed, you would just have to:
+You will need at binaryen, and a build of llvm+clang with WebAssembly support.
+Installed.

+Using the following instructions:

 ```sh
 # change the following to the root of your web project.